zsiki/GeoEasy/doc/step_by_step.rst

 -------------------------

-During a GeoEasy session all points have to be in the same coordinate reference system (CRS).
+During a GeoEasy session all points have to be in the same coordinate reference system (CRS) for the calculations.
 Coordinates can be converted between two CRSs if there are common points in the two system.
 Two GeoEasy data sets have to be used.
-The source data set is opened and select **Calculation/Coordinate transformation** from the menu.
+The source data set should be opened and select **Calculation/Coordinate transformation** from the menu.
 The target data set have to be selected next.
 Select *test1_trafo.geo* from the *demodata* folder.
 A list of the common points width horizontal coordinates in the two data sets is shown.